 Other key sewing tools include interfacing, seam rippers and many types of fasteners.

-Depending on the item you are sewing, you might need bindings, elastic, tapes, zippers, adhesives, or Velcro.
+Depending on the item you are sewing, you might need bindings, elastic, tapes, zippers, Velcro or adhesives.
+Read about The Merits of Glue and Sewing to discover how fabric glue can help you in your sewing project successes!

 If you are running a sewing business, you can also include labels so everyone will know where the item came from.